rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 ```
 {% endraw %}

-#### Using triggers for different on/off complex actions with a Virtual External Device
+#### Using Triggers for Different On/Off Complex Actions with a Virtual External Device
 <!--
-<h4>Using triggers for different on/off complex actions with a Virtual External Device/h4>
+<h4>Using Triggers for Different On/Off Complex Actions with a Virtual External Device/h4>
 -->

 This one shows how to use standard ON/OFF triggers to execute actions more complex than just one macro each for ON and OFF.
 It uses a serial command to the <i>action plug-in</i> to run the macros, then a serial command to <i>custom plug-in</i> to control a candles object.